Skip to content

 description: LAN_1

-⇒ We need to create 2 new TAP interfaces and add them it to this bridge6: They will be used on C3 and C5 as “Internet facing” interface
+Create two new TAP interfaces and add them to bridge6: they will be used on C3 and C5 as the "Internet-facing" interface.

 # ifconfig -a | grep -B 1 'MESH_2-3$'